 Elementor, my dear Watson!

 The Elementor page builder, designed by the Pojo Themes team, has quickly become a reference for WordPress website design.
-For some, it even overshadows some competitors like Beaver Builder or Visual Composer.
+For some, it even overshadows competitors like Beaver Builder or Visual Composer.

 The plugin is so successful that its designers recently decided to stop selling themes, to focus solely on Elementor!